goshevs/pchained/README.md

 - Imputation subject to conditions.
 See options `CONDImputed` and `CONDComplete`
 - Imputation on a full set of scale items in addition to imputation on functions of scale items.
-See examples below for an illustration.
-- Wild cards (i.e. `*`) can now be used in all variable lists
+- The wild card `*` can now be used in variable lists

 Syntax